-Configure a gpio motor
+Configure a GPIO-Controlled Motor

 The gpio model supports DC motors (both brushed and brushless).